 Looking back on this time there were a lot of things that took me by surprise.
 I talked to three other friends (ranging in age from 25 to 35-years-old) who also recently had c-sections to get their perspectives and see what we had in common and what differed.

-Because Logan had complications that required him to go straight to the NICU, I didn’t get to hold him when I was out of recovery (which takes a couple of hours if you don’t need extended monitoring) and the only person who was able to be there with me was my husband.
+Because our had complications that required him to go straight to the NICU, I didn’t get to hold him when I was out of recovery (which takes a couple of hours if you don’t need extended monitoring) and the only person who was able to be there with me was my husband.
 I saw my family after I was transferred to my room.
 My friends on the other hand were able to see their babies after recovery.

 Peeing after removing the catheter was an experience.
 I knew I had to go, but had to force my body to actually follow through with the action and even then sometimes nothing would happen.
 I ended up drinking a lot of water to get to the point where I had to pee and couldn’t control it.
 One friend suffered severe constipation as a result of the pain meds, however, nurses do offer a stool softener to help you go.

-5. Recovery Time Varies.
+5. Recovery time varies.

 The group was actually split evenly on how quickly we were able to get up and walk after our respective c-sections.
 I was up and moving the morning after my surgery (I was in recovery around 9:30pm-10pm the night before) with mild pain.
 Another friend was up and moving the same night — she delivered around midday and also experienced slight pain when moving about.
 Two others felt severe pain when trying to move in the days that followed.

-6. A Liquid Diet.
+6. A liquid diet.

 After surgery I was ravenous and ready to eat a burger, especially since my husband and I didn’t eat before the stress test appointment as we thought we’d only be at the hospital for an hour or two.
 I had my meal of a burger and Cajun fries already planned out.
 Unfortunately for me, I was on a broth/Jell-O/ice cream/Cream of Wheat diet for a day and a half.
 Another friend had to wait a day, while another was able to eat a normal breakfast the next morning.

-7. You Bleed.
+7. You bleed.

 Obviously all that extra blood your body has been pumping for the last eight-plus months has to go somewhere…I just didn’t realize how long you bled for.
 I think my bleeding was one of the longer lasting of the group.
 Most were done after six weeks, while I bled for eight to nine weeks.
 I must have called my doctor in a panic twice in one weekend thinking I was bleeding excessively, but he assured me that it was all normal.
 Also, you’re not supposed to use tampons and as someone who stopped using pads after grammar school, this took some getting used to.